sufone/qawl/README.md

 Sorry this readme is bad, making it public quickly in case people want to contribute early ♥

 # Development
-Use the node scripts `electron-dev` and `pure-dist`, others are there from a template still (to be removed later).
-I prefer yarn to use yarn so that's the lockfile here.
+1. Make sure you have `node` properly setup with a recent version.
+2. Clone this repo
+3. Run `yarn` to install dependencies
+4. Run a local build with `electron-dev`, has hot-reload
+5. Build a package with `pure-dist-[platform]` choosing the relevant platform from the scripts available in the `package.json`

-The repo uses an automatic `postinstall` script to patch the npm package `electron-update-notification` to use a promise `.then()` instead of callbacks.
+(The repo uses an automatic `postinstall` script to patch the npm package `electron-update-notification` to use a promise `.then()` instead of callbacks.
 I haven't been able to test if I set this up correctly, but hopefully it's fine.
-You can check the installed package files manually, or just message me for help to ensure it's all good.
+You can check the installed package files manually, or just message me for help to ensure it's all good.)

+*Many thanks to Albert Nye for his svelte electron template!*

 # License